Deploying to a Raspberry Pi

 As of version 5.0 you can now export console apps to Linux, which makes the Raspberry Pi an excellent target.

-In the Application Exporter specify:
+In the Application Exporter then specify:

 - Output type: Console Application